This post is sponsored by Archer Daniels Midland ( ADM ) Company. All opinions are my own.

 1 teaspoon rice vinegar

 I hope you all enjoy this recipe!
-If you do make it, please leave a review on the blog and tag me on Instagram.
+If you do make it, please leave a review on the blog and/or tag me on Instagram.
 I love seeing your creations.
 Most importantly, remember to have fun.
 Happy cooking!